This video and the accompanying news story can be found at

 Bear in mind these results are only a tentative first step towards greater understanding of this issue.
 It's unsafe to generalise confidently from a student sample, and we haven't learned much about why the participants stigmatised the wrongly convicted so harshly.
 It's possible the students held a general belief that wrongly convicted people are likely guilty of other crimes.
 Or perhaps they believed them morally contaminated by their time in prison.

-Kirk Bloodsworth.
+Despite its limitations, the new study chimes with anecdotal evidence.
+Consider the case of the unfortunately named Kirk Bloodsworth.
 In 1993, after nearly nine years in prison, Bloodsworth was a free man thanks to DNA testing that showed he was not guilty of raping and killing a nine-year-old girl - the first time the scientific technique had been used in this way.
 Yet despite his release, Bloodsworth continued to be vilified, including having "child killer" scrawled in dirt on his truck.

 _________________________________